 Most patients diagnosed with ovarian cancer have only one treatment, surgery.
 The procedure usually involves the removal of one or both ovaries.
-Depending on the spread of the cancer, the uterus, fallopian tubes and other tissue could be removed.
+Depending on the spread of cancer, the uterus, fallopian tubes, and other tissue could be removed.
 The goal is to remove as much of the cancerous material as possible.
 If discovered early, the surgery is less invasive.

 After having surgery, most women are treated with chemotherapy.